Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Experiments

+Table~\ref{tab:continued} summarizes continued-pretraining results for Granite and Qwen3 checkpoints.
+Across all four checkpoints, PIT achieves lower final training loss and perplexity than TT under comparable runtime.
+The improvement is largest for the Granite checkpoints, where PIT roughly halves training perplexity relative to TT, and remains visible for Qwen3 despite its larger vocabulary and different checkpoint family.
+The runtime differences are small relative to the total run time: PIT is slightly faster for Granite4-350M-Base and Qwen3-0.6B-Base, while slightly slower for the instruct variants.
+This pattern suggests that the added hidden-space transform is not the dominant cost; performance differences are primarily driven by optimization behavior rather than raw throughput.

+\paragraph{Analysis} The continued-pretraining results support the central claim that stabilizing the token interface can reduce optimization friction after checkpoint initialization.
+PIT improves loss more strongly for Granite than for Qwen3, which is plausible because the benefit depends on how much input-side and output-side token geometry in the source checkpoint has drifted before the continued-pretraining run.
+The instruct checkpoints also benefit, indicating that the effect is not limited to base models.
+At the same time, the gains should not be read as a universal throughput advantage: PIT's computational overhead is small but nonzero, so its practical value comes from better convergence and a more stable interface at approximately fixed wall-clock cost.

-\subsection{Results on Loss dynamics}
+\subsection{Results on Loss Dynamics}

 We track training loss and perplexity as a function of tokens seen and compare optimization speed at fixed token budgets.
-Beyond loss dynamics, we report general-purpose evaluation immediately after pretraining to test whether interface stabilization translates into better downstream readiness.
-We focus on lightweight evaluations that are inexpensive relative to pretraining, including held-out perplexity on a validation shard and zero-shot accuracy on a small suite of standard tasks.

-Figure~\ref{fig:loss_curve} shows representative pretraining loss curves on FineWeb-Edu 10B.
-The comparison highlights two regimes.
-In scratch-mode, TT and PIT both train stably, with TT remaining lower across most of training in this particular run.
-In teacher-mode continued pretraining, PIT is more stable early on, while TT exhibits a brief loss increase that is consistent with an interface mismatch being amplified by large early gradients.
+Figure~\ref{fig:loss_curve} shows representative pretraining loss curves on FineWeb-Edu 10B over the first 10k steps.
+The comparison highlights the early continued-pretraining regime: PIT is stable from the beginning, while TT exhibits a transient loss increase before recovering.
+This behavior is consistent with an interface mismatch being amplified by large early gradients when a checkpoint is exposed to a new corpus.

-\paragraph{Analysis} Taken together, the curves suggest that PIT mainly reduces optimization friction that originates at the token interface.
-This effect is easiest to see when the model begins from a state where input-side and output-side token meanings are not well synchronized, which can happen during continued pretraining if the original checkpoint relied on transpose tying and accumulated drift.
-When starting from scratch, the advantage of PIT is less about dramatic loss improvements and more about keeping the geometry of the token interface stable so that later training and adaptation behave predictably.
+\paragraph{Analysis} The loss curves suggest that PIT primarily improves the conditioning of the token interface rather than merely adding capacity.
+Because the embedding and head are algebraically coupled, updates to hidden states are decoded through a synchronized vocabulary geometry throughout training.
+This is most visible at the start of continued pretraining, when the model must adapt to new data while preserving useful token semantics from the source checkpoint.
+The curve-level evidence complements the final losses in Table~\ref{tab:continued}: PIT not only ends lower, but also avoids the unstable early behavior observed under TT.

-\subsection{Results On Token-Interface Consistency}
+\subsection{Results on Token-Interface Consistency}

 We next measure interface consistency directly.
 Given an embedding $E$ and an unembedding $W_{\text{out}}$, a natural scalar diagnostic is the deviation from a left-inverse condition

 where smaller is better and $0$ indicates a perfectly consistent token interface.